TravLord/CMS_CodeSummary/README.md

 ### User Story 7. *Add search bar to index page*
 - I was tasked to give the user a search bar on the index page.
-- User was given ability to search an entity by using as a keyword some and/or all of the rental name or rental details.
+- User was given ability to search a rental record by using as a keyword some and/or all of the rental name or rental details.
 - All results that don't match the search criteria are hidden from view.
 - Additional logic added to index controller method